Unique sparse decomposition of low rank matrices: Formulation and Assumptions

 where the expectation is taken over the randomness of $\bX$. \end{lemma}

 \begin{remark}[Role of the sparsity parameter $\theta$] Lemma \ref{lem:obj} implies that, for large $n$, solving (\ref{obj}) approximately finds the solution to

-The objective function is a convex combination of $\|\mb A^T \mb q\|_4^4$ and $\|\mb A^T \mb q\|_2^2$ with coefficients depending on the magnitude of $\theta$.
+The objective function is a convex combination of $\|\mb A^T \mb q\|_4^4$ and $\|\mb A^T \mb q\|_2^4$ with coefficients depending on the magnitude of $\theta$.
 In view of Lemma \ref{lem_key}, it is easy to see that solving (\ref{obj_pop}) recovers one column of $\bA$, up to the sign, as long as $\theta < 1$.
-However, the magnitude of $\theta$ controls the benignness of the geometry landscape of (\ref{obj_pop}).
-When $\theta$ is small, or $\mb X$ is sufficiently sparse, we essentially solve (\ref{crit_ell_4}) which has the most benign landscape.
-On the other hand, when $\theta \to 1$, the landscape of (\ref{obj_pop}) is mostly determined by the eigenvalue problem\footnote{When $\mb A$ is orthonormal, this eigenvalue problem processes the worst landscape as there are infinitely many solutions obtaining the same eigenvalue.} which maximizes $\|\bA^T\bq\|_2$ subject to $\|\bq\|_2=1$.
+However, the magnitude of $\theta$ controls the benignity of the geometry landscape of (\ref{obj_pop}).
+When $\theta$ is small, equivalently, $\mb X$ is sufficiently sparse, we essentially solve (\ref{crit_ell_4}) which has the most benign landscape.
+On the other hand, when $\theta \to 1$, the landscape of (\ref{obj_pop}) is mostly determined by the eigenvalue problem\footnote{When $\mb A$ is orthonormal, this eigenvalue problem possesses the worst landscape as there are infinitely many solutions.} which maximizes $\|\bA^T\bq\|_2$ subject to $\|\bq\|_2=1$.
 We will demonstrate that when $\mb X$ is sufficiently sparse, second order descent algorithm with a simple initialization finds the globally optimal solution to (\ref{obj}) in Section \ref{sec_theory}. \end{remark}